 But there is a possible fifth horizon.
 For some scholars, the disunity of the book shows the book of Jeremiah did not reach its final form until well into the Second Temple Period.
 Goldingay suggests that if the curators of Jeremiah scroll lived in the Second Temple Period, “they avoided drawing attention to themselves” and “invited the readers to read the scroll in the context of the period from Josiah to the aftermath of 587… I have accepted that invitation” (22).

-He therefore points out that the book fits well into the historical events in Judah of the late Assyrian and Babylonian.
-Is Jeremiah a creative fiction which accurately portrays this period in Judah’s history?
+He, therefore, points out that the book fits well into the historical events in Judah of the late Assyrian and Babylonian.
+Is Jeremiah a creative fiction that accurately portrays this period in Judah’s history?
 He draws the analogy to Ecclesiastes, which uses the known history of Solomon to present (later) theology.
 However, he concludes however that there was a historical Jeremiah.
-This is true even if the actual authors were the “curators and storytellers” working in 550s and 540s.
+This is true even if the actual authors were the “curators and storytellers” working in the 550s and 540s.
 “Their aim was to transmit the message of the real author, the prophet Jeremiah—poet, preacher, crusader, persuader” (27).